rjb-itdev/rjb-itdev.github.io/README.md

 ##### Learn about and implement some tests

+#### 25/08/2018

+Corrected bootstrap version, and added style.

+####TODO

+* Create promise for ng-resource so the page waits till the data is ready before displaying book titles.

 #### 24/08/2018

 This is an updated version of the exercise that I was given.
 In the time between initial submission I have continued